burgerga/INTOXICOM_Workshop_1/paper/paper.md

 the ELIXIR FAIR Cookbook.
 The selection of data challenges/topics for this session was based upon topics identified from the Research Projects mentioned above, as well as during the preparatory webinar series.

-The first day ended with a third topic, around making adverse outcome pathways (AOPs) more FAIR, continuing on earlier work by the CIAO project [HYPERLINK NEEDED] and feeding into the continued development of the AOP-Wiki.
+The first day ended with a third topic, around making adverse outcome pathways (AOPs) more FAIR, continuing on earlier work by the CIAO project [RS: HYPERLINK NEEDED] and feeding into the continued development of the AOP-Wiki.

-The second day started with session on the ELIXIR Data Platform and the FAIRsharing Toxicology Collection.
+The second day started with a session on the ELIXIR Data Platform and the FAIRsharing Toxicology Collection.
 This collection has been an ongoing collaboration between the ELIXIR Toxicology Community and the FAIRsharing project, recently boosted by a FAIRsharing Community Champion project.